 At any point, should you deem that any of your rights have not been respected.
-You may also lodge a complaint with the Belgian Commission for the Protection of Privacy (see www.privacycommmission.be).
+You may also lodge a complaint with the Data Protection Authority (see https://www.dataprotectionauthority.be/).

 Security for all personal data is important to us.
 We store your personal data securely, and use procedures designed to protect the information we collect from loss, misuse, unauthorised access or disclosure, alteration or destruction.